Let Sino's Lamination Stacks Empower Your Project!

 Sino's Material Advantage in Taming Hysteresis

-Beyond Basic Iron: At Sino, we utilize specialized electrical steels, often referred to as silicon steel.
+At Sino, we utilize specialized electrical steels, often referred to as silicon steel.
+Silicon steel is still the main material for motor core laminations, making up over 80% of the market.
 Adding a small percentage of silicon (typically ranging from 1% to 4%, though sometimes higher for specific needs) to iron does a couple of wonderful things.
 Firstly, it significantly increases the material’s electrical resistivity, which gives an extra helping hand in suppressing eddy currents.
 Secondly, it alters the steel’s crystalline structure, making it easier for those tiny magnetic domains to flip back and forth.
 This reduced “magnetic friction” directly translates to lower hysteresis losses.

 The Grain Game – Oriented vs. Non-Oriented